muhammadsaimmunir/bloodbank/SYSTEM_DOCUMENTATION.md

 ## Solution

-Pakistan Blood Bank solves this problem by:
+Blood Bank solves this problem by:
 - Connecting donors and hospitals on a single platform
 - Allowing hospitals to create blood requests
 - Automatically showing matching donors from the same city with required blood group